A little confession!

 At school the children play chase the bull rather than the ‘tig’ that we might be more familiar with.
 Bulls live in the fields all over Terceira, getting well looked after, as they cannot take place in that many fights a year due to the rules.

-If you are able to visit a rope bullfight I would recommend that you – providing of course that you can watch it from somewhere safe.
+If you are able to visit a rope bullfight I would recommend that you do – providing of course that you can watch it from somewhere safe.

 Reasons Why I Think The Azores Are a Great Place To Visit